Evolution of cooperation in deme-structured populations on graphs: Model and methods

 with rates $f_M(\tau)$ and $f_W(\tau)$ reading

 Here $\pi_M (\tau)$ is a shorthand for the payoff $\pi_M (k'(\tau),N'(\tau))$ given in Eq.~(\ref{payoffs}), with population size $N'(\tau)=k'(\tau)+l'(\tau)$ [and similarly for $\pi_W (\tau)$].
-The growth rates in Eq.~(\ref{fit_dilution}) are a continuous version of fitnesses given in Eq.~(\ref{fit}), and implement cooperation at all times during the growth phase. \item Then, a dilution and migration step occurs (see details in Section~\ref{dilution_details} of the Appendix), bringing the system to a new bottleneck state.
+The growth rates in Eq.~(\ref{fit_dilution}) are chosen to have a similar form to the fitnesses given in Eq.~(\ref{fit}).
+Here too, the payoffs obtained from the prisoner's dilemma within demes directly impact the ability of cells to divide. \item Then, a dilution and migration step occurs (see details in Section~\ref{dilution_details} of the Appendix), bringing the system to a new bottleneck state.
 For each deme, we perform a multinomial sampling to pick exactly $B$ individuals that form the new bottleneck state of this deme.
-These incoming individuals are sampled from all demes, according to migration probabilities (all incoming migration probabilities to a given deme sum to 1). \end{enumerate} Note that serial dilution models are realistic in evolution experiments~\cite{Lenski91,Elena03,Good17,Kryazhimskiy12,Nahum15,France19,Chen20,Kassen} and important in ecology~\cite{Erez20}.
+These incoming individuals are sampled from all demes, according to migration probabilities (all incoming migration probabilities to a given deme sum to 1). \end{enumerate} In addition to bridging with experiments, this model has the advantage of facilitating the treatment of frequent migrations.
+Indeed, in our carrying capacity model under frequent asymmetric migrations, some demes can have a steady-state size that exceeds $K$, which prevents division there.
+Choosing a division rate independent from $N$ and a death rate proportional to $N/K$ would instead result in substantially faster turnover in these demes.
+These situations lack realism and strongly depend on the exact form of deme size regulation.
+The serial dilution model does not suffer from this drawback.

-We also perform stochastic simulations of this model~\cite{Abbara23}, and we compare them to those from the carrying-capacity model.
-We will refer to this model in figures as the ``dilution'' one.
+We perform stochastic simulations under this serial dilution model~\cite{Abbara23}, and we refer to it in figures as the ``dilution'' one.
+Considering the serial dilution model allows us to test the robustness of our conclusions from the carrying-capacity model in the rare migration regime, and to extend our study beyond this regime.

 To quantitatively compare results from the two models, we choose the bottleneck size $B$ in the dilution model to be equal to the steady-state size of the demes $K(1-g/f_W)$ in the carrying-capacity model.
 Furthermore, in the dilution model, we introduce the effective intensity of selection $2w't$.
 Indeed, it plays the same role as the intensity of selection $w$ in the carrying-capacity model, see Section~\ref{map_models} of the Appendix (in particular, the factor of 2 comes from the difference between a Moran and a Wright-Fisher description in the diffusion limit).